Alice Cooper Group Founding Member (1968 to the Present)

 After a 6 year break, the 3rd Blue Coupe album continues where Tornado On The Tracks left off, with 11 new tracks including the excellent trio Simple Answers Kill, Day After Day (Running Away) and Bitter Game.
 Upon release, fans were offered a very limited opportunity to purchase copies of the CD that were both personalised and signed by the band.
 I was lucky enough to grab one before they sold out less than 24 hours later!

 Cold Cold Coffin

-Cold Cold Coffin is a song by Dennis Dunaway that was ultimately turned into a lavish rock cinema short horror film directed by Brian Cichocki, who also produced the film alongside Sean Quinn, Peter and Orion Perenyi.
-This followed a successful Kickstarter campaign in 2018 whereby patrons were offered a number of exciting rewards, including Alice Cooper Group memorabelia from Dennis' personal collection.
+Cold Cold Coffin is a song by Dennis Dunaway that was ultimately turned into a lavish rock cinema short horror film directed by Brian Cichocki, who also produced the film alongside Sean Quinn and Peter and Orion Perenyi.
+This followed a successful Kickstarter campaign in 2018 whereby patrons were offered a number of exciting rewards, including Alice Cooper Group memorabilia from Dennis' personal archive.

 Cold Cold Coffin tells the story of a wealthy tycoon (Dennis) who discovers his young bride (Calico Cooper) married him for his exquisite estate instead of love.
 Heartbroken and angry, he exacts revenge by having himself cryogenically frozen in order to outlive her so she can't get his money (if he stays alive then she's not enitled to anything!).